 There’s no way to do justice to the all that Honolulu offers in these short entries, so be sure to check the links below for more.

-Diamond Head – Early British sailors mistook sparkling stones in this edifice for diamonds, but this is actually what’s left of an old volcanic eruption; hike to the edge of the crater’s rim and have a camera with you because the views of Honolulu, Waikiki Beach and the surrounding countryside are spectacular.
+Diamond Head– Early British sailors mistook sparkling stones in this edifice for diamonds, but this is actually what’s left of an old volcanic eruption; hike to the edge of the crater’s rim and have a camera ready because the views of Honolulu, Waikiki Beach and the surrounding countryside are spectacular.

 The USS Arizona Memorial – This is the resting place of more than 1,100 sailors who were killed when the Arizona was attacked by the Japanese in Pearl Harbor on Dec.
 7, 1941.
 The sunken remains of this battleship are now a National Historic Landmark that is viewed by more than a million people a year.